aosheng1996/aosheng1996.github.io/_pages/about.md

 🤡**I am actively recruiting self-motivated master students.** 🤝

-I plan to admit 3 master students in 2025.
-I am not concerned about the level of your undergraduate institution; I require a down-to-earth attitude, the drive to improve, a strong sense of self-motivation, and compliance with the laboratory’s unified management.
+<li> I plan to admit 3 master students in 2025.
+I am not concerned about the level of your undergraduate institution; I require a down-to-earth attitude, the drive to improve, a strong sense of self-motivation, and compliance with the laboratory’s unified management. <\li>

 For master students who aspire to work in the industry, I will focus on cultivating their practical skills.